 Did I tell him that it took everything in me to marry him when I was still in love with Ares and that witch that came to kill our children was a deranged banshee he’d implanted sand into?
 Was I honest with myself as I coldly told him I never wanted to see him again before his exile?

-Trudging along, the sunlight began to wane over the horizon and I finally pulled myself out of my thoughts enough to register the footsteps landing softy on the sand about three yards behind me and a voice pondering over the random thoughts that found their way muttered out of my mouth.
+Trudging along, the sunlight began to wane over the horizon and I finally pulled myself out of my thoughts enough to register the footsteps landing softy on the sand about three yards behind me, and a voice pondering over the random thoughts that found their way out of my mouth as I registered I had been talking to myself instead of just thinking loudly.
 I wondered how long he had been following me.

 “Tell me what Ares?”
 I asked exasperated, tired, thirsty, and genuinely ready to cloud home and find solstice in my husband’s arms.
 Sam would keep the monsters out.
 I know he would.